clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 =========

 ##Version 1.1.2 -
 - Fix.
-Refactoring exception handling with custom errors.
+Refactoring exception handling with custom errors; graceful exit application when abnormally ended.
+- New. **Add RunCustomScripts** functionality.
+Specified the custom script(s) to execute before load json data.
+This value is Optional.
+This value can be empty.
+Multiple values are separed by ";" char.
+These files will be search into bin/DatabaseScripts folder.

 ##Version 1.1.1 - 22/8/2015